dmitry-lavrik/vue-routes-to-types/readme.md

 }
 ```

 It is very good, but...
-Some text from official documentaion:
+Some text from official documentation:

 > Here is an example of how to manually configure typed routes:
   ...